-Divorce, Separation & Dissolution terms explained
+Divorce, separation & dissolution terms explained

 There can be a lot of new and confusing terminology to get to grips with when you separate divorce or dissolve your civil partnership.
-In this blog we have set out some of the commonly confused terms in everyday language and when they may be applicable to your situation.
+In this blog, we have set out some of the commonly confused terms in everyday language and when they may be applicable to your situation.

 Dissolution – is the legal process for ending a civil partnership.
-This is a same-sex partnership (it pre-dates the change in the law allowing same sex couples to marry).
+This is a same-sex partnership (it pre-dates the change in the law allowing same-sex couples to marry).
 There is currently pressure to allow heterosexual couples to enter into civil partnerships as an alternative to marriage – but no change in the law as yet.
-Read more about dissolving a civil partnership here.
+Read more about dissolving a civil partnership here

 Separation – is the informal process of splitting up from a partner.
-You can separate if you are cohabiting or, if you are married.
+You can separate if you are cohabiting or if you are married.
 There is no need to legally record your separation – it is a self-declared state.
 You might want to record it for your own personal records, and if likely to be disputed email your partner with a reminder of the date.

 A separation agreement will carry more weight if: you have entered into it freely and with full understanding of the consequences of your agreement, had it professionally drafted, done a full financial disclosure (shown each other what assets, debts, pension and income you have), had the agreement witnessed, and neither partner’s circumstances have materially changed since it was agreed.

-Financial Order - is like a separation agreement and sets out what will happen to your assets, debts, pensions and income.
-But unlike a separation agreement, a financial order is LEGALLY BINDING.
+Financial order - is like a separation agreement and sets out what will happen to your assets, debts, pensions and income.
+But unlike a separation agreement, a financial order is legally binding .
 You can only have a financial order if you are in the process of a divorce or a judicial separation.
 It is not something you can have before you reach a particular stage of divorce or judicial separation proceedings, or if you are not married.

-A financial order can be made by consent or imposed by the court if you cannot agree a settlement with your ex yourself.
+A financial order can be made by consent or imposed by the court if you cannot agree on a settlement with your ex yourself.

 The court can make a limited number of financial orders if you are Judicially Separating – but has fewer powers than if you are divorcing.

-Clean Break Consent Order – is a type of consent order used if no action needs to be taken into relation to your financial assets and no maintenance will be payable .This may be the case if you don’t have any assets to divide or you have already done so.
+Clean break consent order – is a type of consent order used if no action needs to be taken in relation to your financial assets and no maintenance will be payable.
+This may be the case if you don’t have any assets to divide or you have already done so.
 The benefit of a clean break consent order is that it will formally end your financial claims against each other..
 You will still both need to give the court a snapshot of your finances (the financial disclosure) to have a clean break order.

 It’s important to note, that if you have been married, then without obtaining a clean break order your ex can make claims against you in future, even if you have been divorced for many years.